 The meditation practice I’ll describe next will help you to tease apart and understand the role that each plays when your anger erupts and then keeps feeding itself.

-I said earlier that a hallmark of anger is how fast it comes up.
+I said earlier that a hallmark of anger is how fast it arises.
 This meditation will help you slow those angry feelings down.
-For example, you might start to recognize your anger is a mix of a clenched stomach, the emotion of betrayal, and the thought that you’re never respected.
+For example, you might start to recognize that your anger is a mix of a clenched stomach, the emotion of betrayal, and the thought that you’re never respected.

-I’ll take you through this meditation on anger step by step with a brief description of what to do and how it will help.
+I’ll take you through this meditation for anger step by step with a brief description of what to do and how it will help.

 Close your eyes for moment and picture a situation that angers you – a 2 or 3 on a scale of 1 to 5 in intensity.
 Let the usual thoughts and feelings you have about it happen.

 You don’t have to do this for long!
-Just picture the circumstances for one minute to evoke your anger, so you can practice directly with it.
+Just picture the circumstances for one minute to evoke your anger, so you can practise directly with it.